Alex0Blackwell/music-downloader/README.md

 ## Setup
 To run this project, first install the requirements:
+On Linux:

     pip3 install -r requirements

+On Windows:

+    pip install -r requirements

 Note that Selenium requires a driver associated with your browser of choice, which can be downloaded off the Selenium website.
   - **Firefox driver (geckodriver)**